Eco friendly travel: How to reduce your carbon footprint on holiday

 - Spain – you have almost unlimited options when visiting Spain.
 Barcelona has eco-accommodation available and you can even volunteer to scuba dive for plastic waste, or care for rescued cats and dogs.
 Bilbao is another low carbon holiday destination as you can travel there by ferry.
 The Guggenheim is a world-famous art museum there that you can explore.

-France – the Eurostar has made it incredibly easy to get to and from France from the UK.
+- France – the Eurostar has made it incredibly easy to get to and from France from the UK.
 With more than ten trains leaving St Pancras to Paris a day, and a journey time of just 2 and a quarter hours, it is the easiest way to get to Europe to avoid flying.
-From January 1st, 2020, Eurostar will even be planting a tree for every train service it operates.
+Since January 1st, 2020, Eurostar has been planting a tree for every train service it operates.
 Once in Paris, there is a large railway network to many parts of France, and from vineyards to skiing there is plenty to explore.